NAMIC Executive Staff

-Robert Detlefsen, Ph.D., Vice President of Public Policy
+Robert Detlefsen, Ph.D., Vice President, Research

 Detlefsen holds a Ph.D. in political science from the University of California, Berkeley, and a B.A. in political science from the University of Massachusetts, Amherst.
 He has served on the faculties of several colleges and universities, teaching courses in American government, constitutional law, and political theory.